rogerhu/compsci_guides/Contributing-Guidelines.md

 5. **Glossary** - List of common terminology (should cover most anything used in the page or patterns)
 6. **Basic Operations** - Code and descriptions for basic operations (too simple to be a full pattern)
 7. **Patterns List** - List of links to the common memorized or "derived" algorithm patterns for this data structure
+8. **Real-world Case Study** - Brief explanation of one or two real-world case studies where this structure is used
-8. **References** - List of external links for additional reading on this structure
+9. **References** - List of external links for additional reading on this structure

 ### Algorithm Topic Intro Sections